sankichi92/gportal-python/README.md

 # gportal-python

-Python client for [G-Portal](https://gportal.jaxa.jp/) Catalogue Service and SFTP.
+Unofficial python client for [G-Portal](https://gportal.jaxa.jp/) Catalogue Service and SFTP.

+This package is distributed under the [MIT License](https://mit-license.org/), but the data that can be retrieved through this package is provided under [G-Portal Terms of Use](https://gportal.jaxa.jp/gpr/index/eula).
+Please make sure to review them before using the G-Portal data.

 ## Installation